Online Quiz on Acids and Bases

 Acidic Strength of Oxyacids of Phosphorus

-But with the increasing oxidation number acidic character also increases.
-Thus the acidic character of these acids should be in the order
+The oxidation number of the phosphorus atom in the oxoacids of phosphorus, hypophosphorous, phosphorus, and phosphoric acid = +1, +3, and +5 respectively.
+With the increasing oxidation number acidic character also increases.
+Therefore, the acidic character of these acids should be in the order,

 H3PO4 < H3PO3 < H3PO2